 - it’s most likely a problem in

-- If you can draw normally, but you get an extra blue dot in the upper-left corner:
+- If you can draw normally, but you get an extra apple in the upper-left corner:

 - that’s probably all the inactive particles being drawn.
 Don’t draw them!